What do you do after you’ve finished an artwork?

-Finish the Details
+Finish the Details on the Artwork Itself

 The work shouldn’t be considered complete until you do the following with the physical piece.